chih-hsi-chen/VanillaDB/README.md

 You should prepare a presentation to summarize your work to us and all other students.
 We will give you more details about the presentation soon.

 The presentation will be in 6/17 (Mon.).
 However, if you wanted to get the scores as early as possible, you could present on 6/10 (Mon.).
 You can contact TAs for more information.
 Note that if you chose to present earlier, you should also hand in your report earlier.

+## Reference

+You can also see the original source: https://github.com/vanilladb/vanillacore